Contact Us Today (424) 372-3112

 California Vehicle Code 10851 VC defines the crime of joyriding:

-It should the noted that the term “taking” a vehicle means the vehicle was moved, no matter the distance, and it doesn't matter how long you had possession of the vehicle.
+It should be noted that the term “taking” a vehicle means moving it, no matter the distance, and it doesn't matter how long you had possession of it.

 What Must Be Proven for a VC 10851 Joyriding Conviction?

-In order for the prosecutor to obtain a conviction for VC 10851 joyriding, they have to prove, beyond a reasonable doubt, all the elements of the crime that are listed under CALCRIM 1820 that:
+In order for the prosecutor to obtain a conviction for VC 10851 joyriding, they have to prove, beyond a reasonable doubt, all the elements of the crime that are listed under CALCRIM 1820:

-- you did not have consent from owner to take the vehicle
+• you did not have consent from the owner to take the vehicle

-If it can be proven the defendant had intent to permanently keep possession of the vehicle, or they just kept it for a substantial period of time, they could be charged under California Penal Code 487(d)(1), grand theft auto.
+If it can be proven that the defendant had intent to permanently keep possession of the vehicle or just kept it for a substantial period of time, they could be charged under California Penal Code 487(d)(1), grand theft auto.

 What are the Penalties for VC 10851 Joyriding?

-Vehicle Code 10851 joyriding is a California “wobbler” that means the prosecutor can file the case as either a misdemeanor or felony crime.
+Vehicle Code 10851 joyriding is a California “wobbler,” which means the prosecutor can file the case as either a misdemeanor or felony.

 If convicted of felony joyriding, the penalties include:

-If convicted of joyriding in an ambulance or police squad car, it will be filed as a felony offense that carry penalties of 2, 3, or 4 years in county jail, and a fine up to $10,000.
+If convicted of joyriding in an ambulance or police squad car, it will be filed as a felony offense, punishable by 2, 3, or 4 years in county jail and a fine of up to $10,000.

 The related California crimes for joyriding include: